developer0hye/hugging-face-image-ocr-dataset-upload-example/README.md

     *.jpg
     metadata.csv
 ```
-- The text files contain essential ground truth information, but to upload the dataset to Hugging Face Datasets, this information must be matched with its corresponding image file in the `metadata.csv` file.
+- The text files(*.txt) contain essential ground truth information, but to upload the dataset to Hugging Face Datasets, this information must be matched with its corresponding image file in the `metadata.csv` file.
 This process is automatically executed in upload.py.

 ```